prthiaga/mcrouter-wiki/List-of-Route-Handles.md

 Properties:

 * `wildcard`
-   Default route handle if the key prefix does not match any other specified routes.
+   Default route handle if the key prefix does not match any other specified policies.

 * `operation_policies`
    Object, with operation name as key and route handle for specified operation as